 The Public Health theme is integrated throughout the curriculum through pre-week readings and exercises, problem-based learning cases, community placements, and elective opportunities.
 Links and synergies with clinical care are highlighted.
 Public Health theme objectives are linked closely with the Medical Council of Canada ‘Medical Expert’ Objectives in Population Health.
 Resources to students include The Association of Faculties of Medicine of Canada (AFMC) Public Health Primer.
 For more information about the public health theme, please contact Dr. Jasmine Pawa or Dr. Farah Manji.

-The Quality, Safety, Value curriculum addresses the content and skill domains necessary to meet the Quality Improvement, Patient Safety, Resource Stewardship and Transitions competencies as defined by the CanMEDS Leader objectives.
+The Quality and Patient Safety curriculum addresses the content and skill domains necessary to meet the Quality Improvement, Patient Safety, Resource Stewardship and Transitions competencies as defined by the CanMEDS Leader objectives.
 It addresses the knowledge, skills and attitudes necessary as future contributing physicians to continually improve the healthcare system as an integral part of their practice, in both the development and delivery of continuous healthcare improvement measures, and engaging others in working toward this goal.

-The Quality, Safety, Value theme is delivered throughout the MD Program curriculum in a variety of learning experiences including lectures, simulations, Case-Based Learning and modules - in both foundations and clerkship.
+The Quality and Patient Safety theme is delivered throughout the MD Program curriculum in a variety of learning experiences including lectures, simulations, Case-Based Learning and modules - in both foundations and clerkship.

 As a medical graduate, you will be able to meet the curriculum objectives (1.2, 1.3, 1.4, 1.5, 2.1, 2.2 & 3.2) listed under the 'Leader' competency on the MD Program competencies page.